prjctimg/prjctimg/README.md

 - DevOps 🤖
 - A bit of shell scripting

-> I don't believe in reinventing the wheel, but I find comfort in implementing my own solutions whenever necessary.
+> I don't believe in reinventing the wheel nor indulging in complexity.
+>
 > ~ 🌃